Thai Soup Shrimp Coconut Milk – Tom Kha takes less than 30 minutes to make yet is light, creamy and full of flavors. A must make.

 Did I mention it takes less than 30 minutes start to finish?

-So, regardless of the temperature wherever you are this soup will not disappoint.
+So, regardless of the temperature wherever you are this Thai soup shrimp coconut milk recipe will not disappoint.

 Thai Coconut Soup with Shrimp - Tom Kha takes less than 30 minutes to make yet is light, creamy and full of flavors.
 A must make.